macunha1/zsh-terraform/README.md

 Terraform ZSH Plugin
 ====================

-Plugin for Terraform, giving extended options than original oh-my-zsh plugin like aliases and autocompletion.
+Plugin for Terraform, extending original oh-my-zsh plugin with aliases and autocompletion.

 Terraform is a tool from Hashicorp for managing infrastructure safely and efficiently.

 # Requirements